lucidrains/alphafold3-pytorch/README.md

 <a href="https://www.youtube.com/watch?v=qjFgthkKxcA">Review of the paper</a> by <a href="https://x.com/sokrypton">Sergey</a>

+A fork with full Lightning + Hydra support is being maintained by <a href="https://github.com/amorehead">Alex</a> at <a href="https://github.com/amorehead/alphafold3-pytorch-lightning-hydra">this repository</a>

 ## Appreciation

 - <a href="https://github.com/joseph-c-kim">Joseph</a> for contributing the Relative Positional Encoding and the Smooth LDDT Loss!